yzioer/course/exercises/journal/exercise02-task.md

 The question is, will the agents be able to coordinate on such an equilibrium?
 Is it even an equilibrium?
 Is it stable?
 It is not clear a priori whether this is the case, as our market is not complete.
 I.e. we cannot trade shares yet, and we cannot trade land yet.

 If you want, you can solve this problem mathematically.
 Alternatively, you can also just play around with your [Farmer class](../src/com/agentecon/exercise2/Farmer.java) and the [Farm](../src/com/agentecon/exercise2/Farmer.java) he is creating to find out how to achieve a better utility.
 After having pushed your code to github, you can check out the [resulting ranking online](http://meissereconomics.com/vis/simulation?sim=ex2-farmer).

-This is already much harder than the previous exercise.
-You do not need to come up with a perfect solutions.
-You can already reach the full score with well-reasoned attempts and considerations.
+If your farmers manage to achieve a similar utility as the hermit on its own, you are already doing very well.

 Document your findings in the [lab journal](exercise02-journal.md) as you try out different ideas to make your agent behave well.